 Get a Great General Purpose Reward Card and Use It for All of Your Spending (2021)

-You COULD use any of these credit cards to earn rewards on your purchases.
-But they probably don't offer the best possible reward rate for most of your spending.
-Since your goal is to earn as many points as you can, it is worthwhile to sign up for an additional credit card—specifically chosen to earn the best possible reward rate on your everyday purchases.
+You COULD use any of these credit cards (or another one you already have) to earn rewards on your ongoing purchases.
+But they probably don't offer the best rewards for your spending.
+Since your goal is to earn as many points as you can, it is worthwhile to sign up for an additional card—specifically chosen to earn the best possible reward rate on your everyday purchases.

 GET the cards that make sense for their travel benefits; but USE the card that earns the best rewards for your spending.
 And use it, instead of cash or checks, whenever you can.

 You'll slowly and surely earn enough points for free airplane tickets and hotel rooms.
-If you make the effort to use your card to pay for as many of your expenses as you can, you'll increase the amount of free travel that you earn every year.
+If you make the effort to use your card to pay for as many of your expenses as you can, you'll earn more free travel every year.

-You don't need to bother getting a card specifically for its high reward rate on everyday purchases.
-If you find yourself between earning signup bonuses on new cards, just use the most rewarding card you already have or eventually get yourself a good no-annual-fee cashback card (once you're no longer under 5/24 and have completed getting your higher priority cards).
+On the rare occasions where you aren't working on earning a new bonus, just use the most rewarding card that you happen to already have.
+You may eventually want to get yourself a good no-annual-fee cashback card (once you're no longer under 5/24 and have completed getting your higher priority cards) to earn some additional rewards during these gaps.

-However, it can be worthwhile to prepare ahead of time for a day when you choose to stop collecting signup bonuses.
+However, it may be worthwhile to prepare for a day when you choose to stop collecting signup bonuses.
 At that point, you are likely to still be blocked from getting any new Chase cards.
-We recommend getting two Ultimate Rewards card while you still can (and more if you are getting business cards).
+We recommend getting two Ultimate Rewards card while you still can (and probably more if you are getting business cards).
+You can choose the ones with the best signup bonuses (or other benefits) and convert them to no-annual-fee versions (if necessary).
+Then you'll have them ready-to-go whenever your start slowing down with new signup offers.

 (Almost) never use cash—earn rewards instead